frnsys/nomadic/readme.md

 With these tools, `nomadic` becomes a decentralized, simplified alternative to Evernote.

 Powerusers of Evernote might find it lacking but it's not for them :)

 ---

+## Features

+* Supports GitHub-Flavored Markdown
+* Supports MathJax syntax
+* Supports references to images and other files, and will automatically update those references if the files are moved
+* Full-text search (across html, txt, markdown, and even pdf files)
+* A rich text editor (in-browser) for dumping in web clippings (external images are automatically saved locally)
+* The rich text editor can convert and save HTML notes into Markdown
+* Auto-recompiling of Markdown notes and updating of whatever browser is viewing the note (i.e. live-ish previews)
+* Automatically builds a browsable site of all your notes
+* Complete command-line interface

+---